King of Prism: Media

-Film
+Films

 After teasing Over the Rainbow's comeback at several Pretty Rhythm and PriPara events, King of Prism by Pretty Rhythm was announced at an Edel Rose event in 2015.
 The film was directed by Masakazu Hishida, who had previously directed various episodes of Pretty Rhythm, while Pretty Rhythm: Aurora Dream scriptwriter Jou Aoba was in charge of the script.
 Yoshihiro Otobe, who previously handled the CG direction in Pretty Rhythm Rainbow Live was in charge of the CG direction for the film, and Mai Matsuura was in charge of character designs.
 The film was released in Japan on January 9, 2016, grossing ¥250 million at the Japanese box office in two months.
 Though King of Prism by Pretty Rhythm was initially planned to screen in 14 theaters, the popularity and financial success led the film to screen in more than 130 theaters nationwide, later selling about 460,000 tickets for approximately ¥800 million.
 4DX theater screenings were available in 26 theaters on June 18, 2016.
 The Los Angeles Film Festival screened the film on September 16, 2017.